enyeahgo/firebase-nodejs-expressjs-handlebars-bootstrap-blog/README.md

 Features:
 <ul>
-  <li>Lightning Fast - one very popular feature of Firebase is its ability to <code>Cache-Control</code> programatically and Google being one of the top IT Companies in the world, you can take advantage of its regional-based and global content-delivery network (CDN) which I promise you will deliver your contents to your audience with a blink of an eye wherever they are in the world. <a href="https://firebase.google.com/docs/hosting/quickstart">Learn More</a></li>
+  <li><u><strong>Lightning Fast</strong></u> - one very popular feature of Firebase is its ability to <code>Cache-Control</code> programatically and Google being one of the top IT Companies in the world, you can take advantage of its regional-based and global content-delivery network (CDN) which I promise you will deliver your contents to your audience with a blink of an eye wherever they are in the world. <a href="https://firebase.google.com/docs/hosting/quickstart">Learn More</a></li>
-  <li>Organized and Structured - by using the NodeJs, ExpressJs, Handlebars and Bootstrap fullstack, this simple blog platform definitely prides itself in terms of organization and structure.</li>
+  <li><u><strong>Organized and Structured</strong></u> - by using the NodeJs, ExpressJs, Handlebars and Bootstrap fullstack, this simple blog platform definitely prides itself in terms of organization and structure.</li>
+  <li><u><strong>SEO-Ready</strong></u> - Via the magic of Handlebars integrated with this blog platform, your search engine optimization (SEO) cravings will surely be satisfied with ease and automation.
+No need to explicitly or manually set your meta tags, Handlebars <code>handled</code> it for you so you can focus more on creating rich and engaging blog entries and contents.</li>
 </ul>

 On the onset, we assume that you already have the necessary grasp of knowledge about operating Firebase via your terminal.
 If not, we highly recommend following this simple <a href="https://firebase.google.com/docs/cli">tutorials</a> on how to use the tools for managing, viewing, and deploying your Firebase projects before proceeding.